 Triggered vs Automated Push Notification Campaigns

 For all intents and purposes, they look the same from the outside.
 The critical difference is that trigger campaigns are way more flexible and customizable.
+Not to mention, push notifications cost way less than most other channels.

 Since triggered campaigns can have any custom trigger at all, it’s impractical to cover them all in one article.
 So, you can check out trigger push notification campaigns for eCommerce websites in our other article.